 Association, an affiliation of the Pennsylvania School Employees Association (PSEA).
-This group, which represents approximately 142 of the School District's 335 staff, has the responsibility of bargaining for these employees.
+This group, which represents approximately 143 of the School District's 335 staff, has the responsibility of bargaining for these employees.
 A three-year contract was negotiated effective July 1, 2019.
 This agreement provides for the expanding of the 22-step salary schedule to 23, 24, and 25 steps over the life of the contract.
 The beginning step on the scale increases \$300 in each year of the agreement.
 The average increases are 3.20% for 2019-20; 3.20% for 2020-21; and 3.20% for 2021-22.
 The increases come with step movement on the scale in each of the three years.
 The contract also continues a Qualified Health Plan with an increased District contribution to an HSA each year of the agreement.

 The "support staff" of Tyrone Area School District is represented by PSEA as well.
 They represent approximately 109 clerical employees, custodial employees, maintenance employees, instructional and non-instructional assistants, and cafeteria employees.
 A three-year contract was negotiated effective July 1, 2018.
-Wages increased 40 cents per hour in 2018-19 with a 38-cent increase in 2019-20, and a 38-cent increase in 2020-21.
+Wages increased 38 cents per hour in 2019-20 and are schedule to increase 38 cents in the 2020-21 the final year of the agreement.
 Health benefits continued as is allowing for the choice of either a Qualified Health Plan with a District HSA contribution or a \$750/\$1,500 deductible plan.